-Published on in “General”, language — Czech.
+Published on in “General”, language — Dutch.
 16 pages.

 Vitamin D is a group of fat-soluble secosteroids, the two major physiologically relevant forms of which are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D without a subscript refers to either D2 or D3 or both.
 Vitamin D3 is produced in the skin of vertebrates after exposure to ultraviolet B light from the sun or artificial sources, and occurs naturally in a small range of foods.
 In some countries staples such as milk, flour and margarine are artificially fortified with vitamin D, and it is also available as a supplement in pill form.
 More